-- You Student's Teachers - each course, online or individualized, has a course specialist teacher at the Grad program level.
+- Your Student's Teachers - each course, online or individualized, has a course specialist teacher at the grad program level.
 Please feel welcome to reach out at anytime to have discussions, or check in to see where you student is at.

 - Director of Grad Program - Chelsea Bitgood, email@example.com

-- Special Education Department - Learning Services and Special Education teachers.
+- Inclusive Education (IE) Department - Learning Services (LS) and Inclusive Education teachers.
 If this is something you feel your student could benefit from, please bring it up in discussion with your Grad Advisor who can connect you to the right person on the team!

 Although the ministry does not mandate prerequisite courses - having taken a specific course before being able to take another - it is highly recommended that in core subject areas you have completed the prior grade level.

 Core Courses: Mathematics, Sciences, English Language Arts and Social Studies

 For example, to take Foundations and PreCalculus Math 10, it is expected that a student has successfully demonstrated completion of a Math 9 course.